 Yes, they are available by phone or email and will attempt to assist you with any questions that you may have regarding injections, assessment or business.
 If significant coaching is required, then you will be offered a package of coaching sessions by 30 minute segments.

-Can nurses provide treatment like Botox, Filler or sclerotherapy without a doctor's or nurse practitioner’s order?
+Can nurses provide treatment like Botox or Fillers without a doctor's or nurse practitioner’s order?